VIN number lookup: Using MyGeotab to decode VIN

 What you may not know is that the VIN is not random and in fact there is a great deal of information about your vehicle encoded into the number.
-The VIN can tell you when and where the vehicle was manufactured, along with more details.
+The VIN can tell you the when and where the vehicle was manufactured, along with details.
 By looking up your vehicle’s VIN, you can discover whether there have been any recalls by the manufacturer.
 The VIN can also help identify vehicles recovered from theft.

 First appearing in 1954, the VIN became standardized in 1981.
 U.S. VIN requirements have been stipulated by U.S. law 49 CFR 565 VEHICLE IDENTIFICATION NUMBER (VIN) REQUIREMENTS.
-In addition; ISO 3779 and SAE J272 have defined a common format for the VIN.
+In addition, ISO 3779 and SAE J272 have defined a common format for the VIN.
 Based on these requirements, each VIN is 17 digits in length.
 The VIN structure allows the use of all numerical digits (0–9) and all the letters of the alphabet with the exception of the letter “I” to avoid confusion with the digit “1”.
 The letters “O” and “Q” cannot be used in order to avoid confusion with the digit “0”.

 The VIN is broken down into four sections:

 When the manufacturer produces fewer than 500 vehicles of its type in a year, it is identified as a low volume manufacturer.
-These manufacturers will be identified by having the third digit as “9.”
+These manufacturers will be identified by having the third digit as “9”.
 For these manufacturers, digits 12–14 will also be part of the WMI.

-After that, digits 4 through 8 define the VDS.
+After that digits 4 through 8 define the VDS.
 Here the manufacturer can specify details regarding the vehicle; which can include information such as the make, model, engine, brakes, safety systems or other details.

-So, in the case of our example VIN, the VDS is “RC6E4”.
+So, in our example VIN, the VDS is “RC6E4”.
 Conveniently, GM is very open about their VIN details, and you can find a comprehensive list here.
 So here we see that digits 4 and 5 (“RC”) say that this car is a Volt Standard, without leather and with Navigation.
 So far so good.

-Digit 6 being “6” defines the vehicle as a 4-door sedan hatchback with 4/6 windows.
-On to digit 7 being “E”, which for GM specifies the safety system.
+Digit 6 being “6” defines the vehicle as a 4 door sedan hatchback with 4/6 windows.
+Onto digit 7 being “E”, which for GM specifies the safety system.
 So that indicates Active manual belts with Front and Front Seat Side airbags (first row) plus Roof Side airbags (all rows).